eduardojvendruscolo/metadata-school-registration/README.md

 docker build -t api.school .
 ```

-* start the docker containers with docker-compose
+* start the docker containers with docker-compose (make sure your port 8080 is free)
 ```shell
 docker-compose up -d
 ```

 After completed these commands, you should have the two
-containers up and running and the application listening to URL and
+containers up and running.
+The application should be listening to URL and
-Swagger with the documentation of API available as well.
+the Swagger with the documentation of API available as well.
 - [http://localhost:8080](http://localhost:8080)
 - [http://localhost:8080/swagger-ui/#/](http://localhost:8080/swagger-ui/#/)